Citrix ADC MPX 8900

 - If the OS is functional, press the switch for less than two seconds to power down the system with a graceful shutdown.

-- If the OS is not responsive, press and hold the power switch for more than 4 seconds to force the power off.
+- If the OS is not responsive, press the power switch for more than 4 seconds to force the power off.

 - One power supply, rated at 450 watts, 100–240 VAC (second power supply for redundancy is a customer installable option).
 Maximum power consumption is 275 watts and typical power consumption is 225 watts.
 The following table indicates the LED status of each power supply: